In-Text Citations In APA Referencing

 For example, we would format a basic APA citation as follows:

 This changes slightly when the author is named in the text.
-In such cases, you simply cite the year of publication in brackets after the author’s name.
-For instance:
+In such cases, you simply cite the year of publication in brackets after the author’s name:

 Quoting Sources In APA Referencing